Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 Comfort and ease

-You want a bath that feels relaxing, yet also feels manageable on tired days.
-That means the seat height, the hand placement, and drain time should work for you without complicated routines.
+You want a bath that feels relaxing yet also manageable on tired days.
+That means the seat height, hand placement, and drain time should work for you without complicated routines.
+A tub that feels easy on good days should also feel safe on bad ones.

 For caregivers